30+ Tools for Every Sales Stack (Tech Tools You Need) in 2023

-The tech you use every day has a direct impact on the deals you close.
+The tools you use in your sales stack every day have a direct impact on the deals you close.

 It’s a fact: According to a survey by LinkedIn, 73% of salespeople use technology to close more deals.
 And 97% of salespeople said that technology is either ‘important’ or ‘very important’ to their sales process.